egilsoncabral/feed-reader/README.md

 This project, is part of the training Nanodegree of Udacity.
 In this project, was developed some tests suites for a FeedReader app, testing some functionalities such as:

-* If the menu is hidden when click on icon
+* The menu is hidden when click on icon
 * When load the page some entry must be loaded.
-* If the entries sre realoaded when we click on a feed list.
+* The entries sre realoaded when we click on a feed list.

 ## Build usage